Iota-School/notebooks-for-all/user-tests/2-content/results.md

 #### Chart/visualization feedback

 In the notebook used for these tests, a majority of the images were charts or other kinds of visualizations.
-We received the following feedback on charts used during the test.
+We received the following feedback on charts used during the test:

 * Missing chart information is confusing at best and misleading at worst.
 Participants often struggled to make sense of what the charts were trying to explain to them because several were missing titles or axis labels.
-These may seem like the basics to expert chart makers, but neglecting them has clear a negative impact.
+Not including these fundamental aspects has direct negative impact on readability.
 * In most cases, summarizing or including a description of the information a chart is meant to convey can help participants dive into the information faster and more deeply.
-If it is done as a text description, this may also serve as support for screen reader and Braille users as well.
+If done as a text description, this may also serve as support for screen reader and Braille users.
-* Plots with default styling made some of the biggest contrast obstacles for participants engaging with the notebook visually.
-Because they are images, colors and lines and text are not customizable or restylable even for participants who wanted to try.
-In this case, the default styling often had low contrast color choices representing the data, thin and low opacity lines for trend lines and axes, and small and thin text.
+* Default styling of plots were some of the biggest contrast obstacles for participants engaging with the notebook visually.
+The default styling often had low contrast color choices representing the data, thin and low opacity lines for trend-lines and axes, and small and thin text.
+Because they are images, colors and lines and text are not customizable or restylable even for participants who wanted to try editing them using developer tools.
 * Use grid lines in charts.
 When using high magnification, zoom, or otherwise handling a limited field of vision, participants using their vision often could not see both the axes and the data at the same time.
 Without gridlines, they had nothing to follow to orient that data point in relation to the axes.
-* Tables as an alternative for complex content like charts were often responded to as being unpleasant but reliable.
-This was the same answer whether tables were suggested in the notebook already or if users would have to generate one themselves.
-For the more confident participants, having access to the source notebook and data was consistently preferable.
+* Including the tables of data used to create complex charts was an unpleasant but reliable way of accessing the information in the plot.
+This was the same answer whether tables were included in the notebook already or if users would have to generate one themselves.
+For participants more experienced with data analysis, having access to the source notebook and data was consistently preferable.

 ### Videos

-For the most part, the [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) linked video in our test notebook was usable by participants.
-Participants were able to complete tasks relating to the video more often than not.
-When asked to reflect on the experience participants credited the fact that the video and its interface were easier for them to use because it followed video patterns they expected and experienced elsewhere on the internet.
+The [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) linked video in our test notebook was mostly usable by participants who completed tasks relating to the video more often than not.
+When asked to reflect on the experience participants credited the fact that the video and its interface were easier to use because it followed video patterns they expected and experienced elsewhere on the internet.

-Video feedback included
+Video feedback included:

 * The video did not immediately appear to be a video.
-For participants using vision, they noted they mistook it for an image because the video player around it does not appear until a user interacts with it.
-For participants using screen readers, they commented that the video did not have any kind of labeling that told them it was a video; they figured it out when they found the familiar play button (though it did not tell them whether that would be audio or video).
+	* Participants using vision mistook it for an image because the video player around it does not appear until a user interacts with it.
+ 	* Participants using screen readers commented that the video did not have any kind of labeling that told them it was a video; they figured it out when they found the familiar play button (though it did not tell them whether that would be audio or video).
 This is likely a result of the `iframe` and no additional labeling.
 * Participants would like closed caption and/or transcription options.
 * The area the video took up was unclear.
-This became an issue for participants using their vision when they were trying to figure out where they could click to pause and play the video.
-When magnified or zoomed in, it could also become difficult to tell which parts were video and which parts were notebook background.
+	* This became an issue for participants using their vision when they were trying to figure out where they could click to pause and play the video.
+ 	* When magnified or zoomed in, it could also become difficult to tell which parts were video and which parts were notebook background.
 * Because the video player does not appear around the video until the video is played, its controls are unclear.
 The initial play button that appears as an overlay of the video thumbnail does not seem to be labeled as a play button; screen reader users were guessing when they activated the button.

 ### Content types not covered

-While we aimed to cover a breadth of commonly used content types in these tests, we did not (and could not) cover everything that could possibly be put in a notebook’s cells.
+While we aimed to cover a breadth of commonly used content types in these tests, we could not cover everything that could possibly be put in a notebook’s cells.
 For this round of tests, we intentionally did not focus on

 * External links
 * Tables